Best Backpacking Tent 2023 | Lightweight & Ultralight

 Here we have for example the sleek Nemo Hornet 2p ultralight tent with 27.5 ft2 floor area for the main tent body.
 But the Hornet’s low 39 inch peak height and slanted sidewalls (tent lacks a spreader crossbar at the peak or foot of the tent) make it better suited for sleeping than hanging out in (some even consider this a large person’s solo tent).

-Second, we have REI Co-op Quarter Dome 2 Tent with a similar 28.7 ft2 for the main tent body.
+Second, we have the REI Quarter Dome, showing the main tent body.
 But it has a higher, 43 inch peak height and a spreader bar at the peak of the tent, and another at the foot end to make its walls more vertical for much of the tent body.
 In addition, the more generous peak height is maintained over more of the tent’s floor area.
 This makes it possible for two people to sit upright in much of the tent.
 This is a tent that you can side by side in, or play cards sitting up — a tent that you can spend more time in.

 PRO TIP | How to Beat Mosquitos